ludwigbald/probprec/README.md

 1. Experiments were run using pytorch and DeepOBS in a Singularity container on the TCML cluster provided by the University of Tübingen.
-2. The presentation is based on the fibeamer theme for the beamer class, though I modified its source code to get rid of the included logo.
+2. The presentation is based on the internal template of the MoML chair.
 3. The thesis is based on the english language template provided by Kay Nieselt here: https://uni-tuebingen.de/fakultaeten/mathematisch-naturwissenschaftliche-fakultaet/fachbereiche/informatik/lehrstuehle/integrative-transkriptomik/theses/